 Causes of Turbidity

-When light passes through any medium containing inhomogeneities (e.g. solids suspended in the liquid), it gets absorbed and scattered by the constituting impurities, causing turbidity.
+When light passes through any medium containing inhomogeneities (e.g., solids suspended in the liquid), it gets absorbed and scattered by the constituting impurities, causing turbidity.
 For water present in the natural resources, these impurities can be:

-- Phytoplanktons growing in the open waters.
+- Phytoplanktons growing in the open water bodies.

 - Sediment erosion caused by several human activities such as construction, mining, agriculture, etc.

 - Mud and silt erosion caused by fast winds and heavy rains.

 For practical measurements, however, the quantification of turbidity is dependent on several factors including

 - the concentration of scattering particles suspended in the medium.

 - shape, orientation, and surface condition of the scattering particles.

 - the refractive index of the scattering particles.